Library Resources

 The householders index--a listing of properties by address--is included in volumes from 1932 onward.
 Before 1932, searching must be done using the alphabetical name index.
 City directories often include occupations, family members, home ownership, and phone numbers.

 The Everett Public Library has copies of the city directories in print and on microfilm in the Northwest Room.
+If Northwest Room staff is not available to provide access there is a second set of city directories in the Reference section near the 2nd Floor Reference Desk.

 Books